okhaled9/Nawy-task/README.md

   - For best demonstration of the responsive grid, create at least 5 apartment records and try resizing your browser window

 The application will be accessible at `http://localhost:3000` after the Docker containers are up and running.

+And the backend is also exposed at `http://localhost:8000`.